mprochnow/mpddns/README.md

 access.

 ## Configuration
-For the server, see the example config file in directory server/etc/.
-The server needs to be started with the command-line argument *-c* and the config file as parameter.
-It will start into background (as a daemon), log messages will go to the system log.
+For the server, see the example config file in directory *server/etc/*.
+If the server was started without any parameters, it looks at */etc/mpddns/mpddns.conf* for its config file.
+Use the command-line option *-c* to change this behavior.
+The server will start into background (as daemon), log messages will go to the system log.

 The client has no config file, check the command-line help for the required arguments

-## TODOs
-(no special order)

- * enhance documentation
- * use Python logging module
- * make usage of the different update server configurable